indexed-finance/docs/smart-contracts/pool.md

 **Notes**

-If `token` is not bound, any tokens sent to the pool will be sent to the pool controller.
+If `token` is not bound, any tokens sent to the pool will be sent to the pool's `unboundTokenHandler`.

 If `token` is bound, the token record's balance will be set to the current balance on the ERC20 token.